Student Conduct Policy

 In addition, under local, state, and federal laws, illegal use of drugs and alcohol is a serious crime.
 Conviction of a felony carries serious consequences, including loss of citizenship rights during the period of sentence and a possible jail term.
 Convictions may also jeopardize future employment opportunities.

 Further information on the legal consequences of alcohol and drug abuse can be found in the Library/Educational Technologies Center under Public Law 101-226.
 Additional information is also available from the Associate Dean of Student Personnel Services Office, Room 219, the Office of Student Affairs, Room 109, or the Security Department, Room 113, in the Student Center Building.

-The Surgeon General of the United States has determined that use of tobacco products is the largest preventable cause of illness and premature death in this country.
+The Surgeon General of the United States has determined that cigarette smoking is the largest preventable cause of illness and premature death in this country.
+Non-smokers regularly exposed to tobacco smoke are also at increased risk.
 Westchester Community College has been, and continues to be, committed to the health and well-being of its staff, faculty, and students.
 The college not only has a vested interest in the vitality of its students and those who administer and operate the programs here, but also a role to play in the promotion and advancement of the general health of our society as a whole.
 We are dedicated to providing a safe and healthful environment.

 It is the policy of Westchester Community College to make every effort to protect the environment, especially in the following ways:

 - Minimize consumption of natural resources, especially paper and energy.